network-foundation/roadmap/README.md

 ## Network Roadmap

 This is our publicly available roadmap.
-Some parts of the roadmap remain private until completed.
+Some parts of the roadmap remain private until issues are completed.